Tim Davie says MasterChef ‘absolutely’ has a future with the BBC beyond 2028

 “And it’s obviously up to the BBC, who are operationally independent from Government, to take forward any necessary next steps.”

+Some 23.8 million TV licences were in force at the end of March this year, down 300,000 year on year from 24.1 million.

+The number of valid TV licences in the UK has now fallen by more than two million since the start of the decade, reflecting long-term changes in viewing habits, including the growing popularity of streaming services.

-In November 2024, the show’s production company, Banijay UK, announced Wallace would step away from his role on the BBC cooking show while historical allegations of misconduct were investigated.
+In November 2024, Masterchef’s production company, Banijay UK, announced Gregg Wallace would step away from his role on the BBC cooking show while historical allegations of misconduct were investigated.

 The report concluded that the “majority of the substantiated allegations against Mr Wallace related to inappropriate sexual language and humour”, adding that “a smaller number of allegations of other inappropriate language and being in a state of undress were also substantiated”.